 CJ is the youngest person ever to join the SailGP league.
 She represents the United States SailGP Team.

 Hannah is a three-time World Champion and four-time Paralympain sailor.
 She grew up in the East of the UK and learned how to race from her parents, both fierce competitors: Mum narrowly missed out on selection to the 1988 Olympic Games in Korea while Dad was a strong player on the Hornet and 505 circuits.

 By 13 years old Hannah had attracted real attention.
 Dame Ellen MacArthur took Hannah racing aboard the trimaran “Foncia Kingfisher” during the Round the Island Race in 199 and at 15 the call from Andy Cassell, the Atlanta 1996 PARALYMPIC Gold medalist in the Sonar class, came, inviting her to go and train with him.

 She held the mixed World Championship title in the 29er class, and actually viewed disabled sailing as the weaker option until this point.
 Selection for the Sonar Development Squad and work with some of Britain’s finest sailors, coaches and support staff saw her win multiple World, European and National Championships over several sailing classes.

 Like many, Holly's first taste of sailing was in the Optimist.
 Capsizing (repeatedly) in cold reservoir water however, wasn't something she relished, and so over the years switched to keelboat sailing.

 Holly's interest in our world has seen her work with various international development organisations on climate, population, and air and water quality.
-Her core background is in business, from private-equity ownership to listed companies, and she's an Ocean Conservation Trust Advocate and Henri-Lloyd Pioneer and Trustee of the Royal Cornwall Yacht Club Sailing Trust.
+Her core background is in business, from private-equity ownership to listed companies.
+She's an Ocean Conservation Trust Advocate, Henri-Lloyd Pioneer and Trustee of the Royal Cornwall Yacht Club Sailing Trust.